-The following is the introduction of the book FEM–available here:
+The following is the introduction of the book FEM–available at Ten Dollar Books:

 I remember getting into a fight with a boyfriend (a real fight, not an argument) and fleeing the scene to buy two new pairs of heels.
 Two good ones too—gold leather gladiator sandals (not some obnoxious shit either) and a pair of brown and black faux-snake strappy sandals.
 I don’t remember what we were fighting over, but I remember those shoes.
 They weren’t designer, and I don’t know what happened to either pair now.
 I just know I wore them all the time.